-The new EU Forest Strategy for 2030 is an important document.
+The new EU forest strategy for 2030 is a very important document.
 Although non-binding it sets the trajectory for how the EU approaches forestry for years to come.
 That is why it needs to apply a holistic perspective on the benefits provided by active forestry and the circular bioeconomy.
 Forest-based products need to be recognized as essential for reaching the objectives of the European Green Deal.
 The strategy should focus on the key overriding objectives at the EU level, while the day-to-day forest management practices should be decided at national level.

-– The Commission should not create parallel structures and propose new legislation to the work Forest Europe and the member states already do well.
-We should build on and develop this work.
+- The strategy should not propose parallel structures and legislation to the work Forest Europe already does well, such as data collection.